 Heat exchangers shall conform to the following.

-· Air to air exchanger tubes shall be made of copper, copper-based alloy, aluminum, aluminum alloy containing no more than 0.2 % copper, or AISI 300 series stainless steel.
+a) · Air to air exchanger tubes shall be made of copper, copper-based alloy, aluminum, aluminum alloy containing no more than 0.2 % copper, or AISI 300 series stainless steel.
 If stainless steel is specified, AISI 316 shall be used for all offshore applications.

 · Water to air heat exchanger tubes shall be not less than 15 mm (0.625 in.) outside diameter and 1.25 mm (0.049 in.) wall thickness made of 90-10 Cu-Ni material.
 Purchaser has the responsibility to provide the cooling water chemistry to be checked for material compatibility.